RakshitSathvara/FlutterDemo/README.md

-# Flutter demo using Provider for state management.
+# Flutter Cart Demo using Provider for state management.

 As you explore Flutter, there comes a time when you need to share application state between screens, across your app.